jostsg/twoface/README.md

 // Init
 app.init( twoface );

+// Start routing
 twoface.run();
 ```

 ## Add Layout

-By convention TwoFace looks for an layout at `:templatePath/layout.html`.
+By convention TwoFace looks for a layout at `:templatePath/layout.html`.

 Since this is a show case, TwoFace depends on jQuery for cleaner examples.
 Make sure jQuery is added to the layout.